 Another possibility is that one of the pipes or fittings connected to the water heater is leaking.
 This is usually due to a loose connection or a break in the pipe.
 If you notice a leak at one of these points, you'll need to have the affected component repaired or replaced.
+There are differant types of fitting now these days.
+Push pull fitting started getting traction 20 some years ago and now pex which is a plastic piping system this system also has many differant fittings that go with it also.

 Finally, it's possible that the water heater's pressure relief valve is leaking.
 This valve is responsible for releasing pressure in the event that the tank becomes too full.
 If the valve leaks, it can cause water to spill out onto the floor.
 If you notice this happening, you'll need to have the valve replaced.
+Check out our page on repairs

 If you're unsure why your water heater is leaking, it's best to call The Indy water heater pros for assistance.
 They'll be able to diagnose the problem and recommend the appropriate course of action.
 Leaking water heaters can be dangerous, so it's important to address the issue as soon as possible.